 in the season, 24 to 48 hours after a rain or irrigation event,

 Northern root-knot nematode symptoms are the same as those described

 for peanut root-knot nematode.
 Galls are usually smaller than those

 caused by the peanut root-knot nematode and limited to the roots.

 The root system of infected plants will be dense and bushy.

-Early leaf spot lesions are initially very small and light brown
+Early leaf spot lesions are initially very small and light

-14 days after infection.
+to 14 days after infection.
 During or after periods of warm temperatures

-fungus can be observed on mature lesions.
+of the fungus can be observed on mature lesions.